uviclibraries/onboarding/1-Desk Duties.md

 4. Paper Printing:
     - Instructions for student printing at the library are located above the DSC printers (QR code)
-        - Note that our black and white printer is named differently than the rest of the BW printers in the library. *Our printer is named "LIBRBW-R on papercutprint.*
+        - Note that our black and white printer is named differently than the rest of the BW printers in the library. *Our printer is named "LIBRBW-R" on papercutprint.*
     - **Large Format Printing** is different from normal library print jobs and goes through the web app.
 Instructions are found here: [Google Drive instructions](https://docs.google.com/document/d/1rSmanPw3Syy8qlTgIyckcR5QKKcHGdS-/edit){:target="_blank"}

 5. Managing the DSC Space and Tools:
     - Students are allowed to talk in the DSC area, although the rest of the 3rd floor is silent space.
 If volume gets too loud, you can politely remind them that sound travels easily to other areas of the library.
     - The red carpeted corridor leading from the doors next to the DSC desk to the back offices **must be clear at all times**.
 It is a fire corridor and cannot be blocked. <img src="images/1-equipment_collage.jpg" style="margin-left:20px; float:right;width:250px;" alt="equipment">
     - Students and faculty can use the special software (Adobe suite, FineReader, and Scanning) computers first-come-first-serve.
     - Special equipment (digital calipers, hand tools, etc) can be borrowed and used **while in the DSC space**.
-Small electronics parts (resistors, sensors, wires etc) are loaned out on the honor system and should be returned as soon as the student is finished using them.  **Raspberry Pi kits and recording equipment** are loaned out from the main library desk.
+Small electronics parts (resistors, sensors, wires etc) are loaned out on the honor system and should be returned as soon as the student is finished using them.  **Raspberry Pi kits, Arduino kits, and recording equipment** are loaned out from the main library desk.
 If students need tools such as digital calipers and multimeters, some of those are available for borrowing at the main library desk on the first floor as well.

 6. Additional Projects and Tasks
     - DSC projects and tasks are managed in Teams in the DSC team DSC Projects task planner.
 Make sure you have Teams running on your computer when you log in, as this is a primary source of quick communication.
 Many of us have this installed as an app on our phones so we can contact each other across campus, but this is optional.